Pfeiffer quarantines dorm due to COVID-19 - Salisbury Post

 charles.curcio@stanlynewspress.com

-The COVID-19 pandemic which has affected the world since March has reached Pfeiffer University.
+MISENHEIMER — The COVID-19 pandemic, which has affected North Carolina since March, has reached Pfeiffer University.

 In an email obtained by The Stanly News & Press, Pfeiffer President Dr. Scott Bullard stated Pfeiffer officials were notified last Thursday that a student on the Misenheimer campus tested positive for the virus.
 The student is under quarantine and was no longer on campus as of Aug.
 19.